Qiping-Wei/funion/README.md

 #### 2, Create virtual environment and install dependent packages ####

 #### 3, Path Configuration ####
-In the config.py, provide the paths of the Solidity pools you want to obtain compilable Solidity files, the contract pools (collections) that the Solidity files to be compiled import, and other paths.
+In the config.py, provide the paths of the Solidity pools you want to obtain independent Solidity files, the contract pools (collections) that the Solidity files to be compiled import, and other paths.

 Here is an example.
 ```